nrudeys/Sudoku-Solver/README.md

   <img src="https://github.com/nrudeys/Sudoku-Solver/blob/f4707b95ca6bf9aae30c3ad152baa717c341b740/hard.png" width="250">

 ##### In game-buttons:
-New game: generates a new game with same selected difficulty/assist modes
+<ins>New game</ins>: generates a new game with same selected difficulty/assist modes
-Generate solution: generates a solution for Sudoku puzzle
+<ins>Generate solution</ins>: generates a solution for Sudoku puzzle
-Verify solution: Checks if current board has a valid solution
+<ins>Verify solution</ins>: Checks if current board has a valid solution
-Back: Returns user to home screen
+<ins>Back</ins>: Returns user to home screen

 ##### Assist modes
 If assist is on, the game will indicate cells that have conflicting entries with one another by changing its